|Publications||Research Funding||Research Personnel||Contact Info||Alumni|

-|Our research program focuses on identifying mechanisms involved in the progression of chronic kidney disease.
+|Our research program focuses on investigating the molecular mechanisms involved in the development and progression of chronic kidney disease.

-These studies are supported with extramural funding from NIH/NIDDK, American Heart Association, Veterans Affairs, and Dialysis Clinic Inc.
+•These studies are supported with extramural funding from NIH/NIDDK, American Heart Association, Veterans Affairs, and Dialysis Clinic Inc.

 •At Stony Brook Medicine, we continue many of these exciting studies and welcome any collaborative efforts